Distance: 44.7 miles

 Waiting for the 10R

-The twenty minute wait for the 10R bus to Livermore wasn't too bad, and there was even a bathroom at the station—which, when you're trying hard to overhydrate in preparation for a long day outside is no small amenity.
+The twenty minute wait for the 10R bus to Livermore wasn't too bad, and there was even a bathroom at the station—which, when you're stuck at a bus stop trying to overhydrate in preparation for a long day outside, is a big plus.

 Livermore